 If you or someone you love was harmed as a result of failure to diagnose or a misdiagnosis of colon cancer, you’ll want answers and you may be entitled to compensation.
 The Erie medical malpractice lawyers at Purchase, George & Murphey, P.C. want to help.

 Colon cancer is cancer of the large intestine, while rectal cancer is cancer of the bottom six inches of the large intestine.
 Together, these cancers are referred to as “colorectal cancer.”

 Colorectal cancer is the third-most common cancer, affecting about 150,000 patients each year.
 Its survival rates depend greatly on timely diagnosis.
 If caught early, colorectal cancer has a 90% survival rate.
 The survival rate drops to 10% if the cancer is not diagnosed until after it has spread to other tissue in the body.

 Most colorectal cancers begin as “polyps,” small fleshy growths on the lining of the colon.
 Over time, these clumps of cells can develop into cancer.
 Regular screenings can identify these polyps before they develop into cancer.
 Typical tests include:

-Fecal Occult Blood Test ("FOBT") - This is a non-invasive test for the presence of non-visible blood in the stool (or feces).
-It is so simple it is sometimes taken at home.
+- Fecal Occult Blood Test (“FOBT”) – This is a non-invasive test for the presence of non-visible blood in the stool (or feces).
+The test is so simple that it is sometimes taken at home.
 A positive FOBT does not mean you have cancer.
 There are multiple causes of blood in the stool.
-But it is an important factor your doctor should consider in determining whether additional testing or evaluation is required.
+But it is an important factor that your doctor should consider in determining whether additional testing or evaluation is required.